 To be a friend or family member of one who suffers from a lying problem is one of life’s greatest challenges.
 To find out that you’ve bought the lies or fallen for the manipulations by someone you truly love is very disheartening.
 We help those who have been tricked in this way to understand that it’s not personal.
 To the person with the problem, avoiding responsibility becomes his or her highest priority.
 The resulting chaos stemming from their lies can be so overwhelming that he or she will do just about anything to continue lying and avoid responsibility.
 At Red Mountain Sedona, we work with both the client and his or her loved ones to heal the wounds and build a new foundation of hope.

-A first step toward healing begins with realizing that the lying and manipulation is not a sign of moral decay, even though it seems that way.
-If you are caught in the storm of mental health and / or addiction issues, it’s very hard to correct your behavior without outside assistance.
+The first step toward healing begins with realizing that the lying and manipulation are not a sign of moral decay, even though it seems that way.
+If you are caught in the storm of mental health and/or addiction issues, it’s very hard to correct your behavior without outside assistance.
 While you may have once had a strong sense of right and wrong, that was quickly overwhelmed by your poor decisions and habits.
 At Red Mountain, we specialize in helping to reverse this destructive cycle.

 Of course, most people feel bad about lying and manipulating, but that alone is not enough to stop the abuse.
 Family and other loved ones must see that healing is possible, and the client must make amends that are meaningful and lasting.
 At RMS, we treat the whole family system because everyone has some form of hurt that they need to confront before the client can embrace a balanced adult life with adult family relationships.

 Healing Takes a Village - Everyone is a Part of the Process